afeins19/obsdian/classNotes/Research/reads/TimeLLM/Janghoon Questions.md

 $$K_{k}^{(i)} = E'W_{k}^K$$
 where:
-- $E' \in \mathbb{R}^{V' \times D} \subseteq E$ is a subspace of all embeddings $E$ **THE GOAL IS TO TRAIN THE WEIGHT MATRIX $W_K^Q$ SUCH THAT ITS RESULTING QUERY VECTORS ARE ALIGNED ONTO THE KEY SPACE
+- $E' \in \mathbb{R}^{V' \times D} \subseteq E$ is a subspace of all embeddings $E$

 **Value Matrix**
 $$